-10.2.
-Duty of director to disclose material personal interests
+10.2 Duty of director to disclose material personal interests

-- (a) A director who has a material personal interest in a matter that relates to the affairs of the corporation must give the other directors notice of the interest unless rule 10.2(b) says otherwise. - (b) A director does not need to give notice of an interest under rule 10.2(a) if: - (i) the interest: - (A) arises because the director is a member and is held in common with the other members - (B) arises in relation to the director's remuneration as a director - (C) relates to a contract the corporation is proposing to enter into that is subject to approval by the members and will not impose any obligation on the corporation if it is not approved by the members - (ii) all the following conditions are satisfied: - (A) the director has already given notice of the nature and extent of the interest and its relation to the affairs of the corporation under rule 10.2(a) - (B) if a person who was not a director when the notice under rule 10.2(a) was given is appointed as a director, the notice is given to that person
+- (a) A director who has a material personal interest in a matter that relates to the affairs of the corporation must give the other directors notice of the interest unless rule 10.2(b) says otherwise. - (b) A director does not need to give notice of an interest under rule 10.2(a) if: - (i) the interest: - (A) arises because the director is a member and is held in common with the other members - (B) arises in relation to the director's remuneration as a director - (C) relates to a contract the corporation is proposing to enter into that is subject to approval by the members and will not impose any obligation on the corporation if it is not approved by the members - (ii) all the following conditions are satisfied: - (A) the director has already given notice of the nature and extent of the interest and its relation to the affairs of the corporation under rule 10.2(a) - (B) if a person who was not a director when the notice under rule 10.2(a) was given is appointed as a director, the notice is given to that person - (C) the nature or extent of the interest has not materially increased above that disclosed in the notice or - (iii) the director has given a standing notice of the nature and extent of the interest and that notice is still effective. - (c) The notice required by rule 10.2(a) must: - (i) give details of: - (A) the nature and extent of the interest

-- (C) the nature or extent of the interest has not materially increased above that disclosed in the notice or - (iii) the director has given a standing notice of the nature and extent of the interest and that notice is still effective. - (c) The notice required by rule 10.2(a) must: - (i) give details of: - (A) the nature and extent of the interest - (B) the relation of the interest to the affairs of the corporation - (ii) be given at a directors' meeting as soon as possible after the director becomes aware of their interest in the matter. - (iii) The details must be recorded in the minutes of the meeting. - (d) A contravention of this rule 10.2 by a director does not affect the validity of any act, transaction, agreement, instrument, resolution or other thing. - (e) This rule 10.2 does not apply to the corporation if the corporation has only 1 director
+- (B) the relation of the interest to the affairs of the corporation - (ii) be given at a directors' meeting as soon as possible after the director becomes aware of their interest in the matter. - (iii) The details must be recorded in the minutes of the meeting. - (d) A contravention of this rule 10.2 by a director does not affect the validity of any act, transaction, agreement, instrument, resolution or other thing. - (e) This rule 10.2 does not apply to the corporation if the corporation has only 1 director.

-10.3.
-Remuneration
+10.3 Remuneration

-- (a) The directors are not to be paid remuneration. - (b) The corporation may pay the directors' travelling and other expenses that the directors incur: - (i) in attending directors' meetings or any meetings of committees of directors - (ii) in attending any general meetings of the corporation - (iii) in connection with the corporation's business.
+- (a) The directors are not to be paid remuneration. - (b) Rule 10.3(a) does not prevent: - (i) a director who is an employee of the corporation from receiving remuneration as an employee of the corporation, or - (ii) reasonable payments (having regard to the market costs of obtaining similar goods or services) to the director for a contract for goods or services, provided that rule 10.2 has been complied with. - (c) The corporation may pay the directors' travelling and other expenses that the directors incur: - (i) in attending directors' meetings or any meetings of committees of directors - (ii) in attending any general meetings of the corporation - (iii) in connection with the corporation's business.

-10.4.
-Negotiable instruments
+10.4 Negotiable instruments

-- (a) Any 2 directors of the corporation, or the director if the corporation has only 1 director, may sign, draw, accept, endorse or otherwise execute a negotiable instrument. - (b) The directors may determine that a negotiable instrument may be signed, drawn, accepted, endorsed or otherwise executed in a different way
+- (a) Any 3 directors of the corporation, or the director if the corporation has only 1 director, may sign, draw, accept, endorse or otherwise execute a negotiable instrument. - (b) The directors may determine that a negotiable instrument may be signed, drawn, accepted, endorsed or otherwise executed in a different way.

-10.5.
-Delegation
+10.5 Delegation